 SAP S/4HANA is designed to fully exploit the benefits of SAP HANA described in the previous section.
 With this focus on SAP HANA, the following consequences arise for the data models in SAP S/4HANA:

-- Existing ABAP Dictionary tables are redesigned.
+- Redesign of existing ABAP Dictionary tables

-- Code is pushed down.
+- Code pushdown

 The following sections discuss each of these consequences in greater detail.

 To compensate for poor speed of traditional databases, data was previously consolidated in aggregate tables.
 The applications then accessed these aggregate tables to read the data.
 However, these aggregates had the following disadvantages: Due to the consolidation, entries in the aggregate tables always lagged behind entries in the original tables.
 This delay increases with the growth of the volume of data that needs to be processed.